ASV Herzogenaurach: Bayernliga years

 While the FC had enjoyed two good seasons in the highest league in the state, it did not so well when the ASV joined it there and with a third place in 1972–73, the Adidas-club finished above the Puma-team for the first time in years.

 The 1973–74 season became the most successful for the club to date.
 It won the Amateurliga Bayern title while its local rival found itself relegated from the league.
 Due to a restructuring of the German football league system however, the five Regionalligas were replaced by the two 2.
 Bundesligas, no promotion from the third to the second tier was available that season.
-The right to play in the German amateur football championship instead was only a small consolidation and the club was knocked-out by the SSV Reutlingen in the quarter finals.
+The right to play in the German amateur football championship instead was only a small consolation and the club was knocked-out by the SSV Reutlingen in the quarter-finals.

 The club managed to attract the FC Bayern Munich for another friendly however and on 29 July 1974, 7,000 spectators saw the Bavarian champion earn a 2–2 draw against Bavaria's most successful club.

 The 1974–75 season saw another respectable performance, finishing fourth in the league.
 After this, the club went into decline, having to play against relegation, which became a fact in 1977, the year its local rival FC earned its return to the Amateurliga Bayern.
 While the FCH managed to stay in Bavaria's highest amateur league until 1981, the ASV could not achieve to return to it.
-Instead, it was left with a large debt from its Bayernliga years and hopes to finally pay off the last of it in 2008.
+Instead, it was left with a large debt from its Bayernliga years and hoped to finally pay off the last of it in 2008.

 The late 1970s also saw the rise of two promising young footballers in Herzogenaurach who went to school together.
 Günter Güttler, who played for the ASV and later joined FC Bayern Munich and Lothar Matthäus, who played for the FC and became Germany's most capped footballer.
 Matthäus could not play for the ASV even though it had at that time the better under-19's side, because his father worked for Puma.